Noryab/Noryab/README.md

 # What do I do when I am not working and/or learning?

-You'll find me playing with my kids, playing guitar, reading a book, figuring out where I'm going to travel next, and drawing with a cup of coffee nearby.
+You'll find me playing with my kids, playing guitar, reading a book, figuring out where I'm going to travel next, or drawing with a cup of coffee nearby.

 <h3 align="left">Connect with me:</h3>
 <p align="center">